torvalds/linux/Documentation/media/uapi/v4l/ext-ctrls-codec.rst

       - Show frame flag, indicates if the frame is for display.
     * - ``V4L2_VP8_FRAME_HEADER_FLAG_MB_NO_SKIP_COEFF``
       - 0x08
-      - Enable/disable skipping of macroblocks with no non-zero coefficients.
+      - Enable/disable skipping of macroblocks with yes yesn-zero coefficients.
     * - ``V4L2_VP8_FRAME_HEADER_FLAG_SIGN_BIAS_GOLDEN``
       - 0x10
       - Sign of motion vectors when the golden frame is referenced.